 What An IRS Audit Letter Might Look Like: Some Examples

-Sample IRS Audit Letter: An IRS Correspondence Letter seeks additional information to support claims within a certain section or sections of your tax return for a given year.
+Sample IRS Audit Letter: This IRS letter sample, also called an IRS Correspondence Letter, seeks additional information to support claims within a certain section or sections of your tax return for a given year.

 This example letter refers to the items on the taxpayer’s Schedule C — their statement of profit or loss from their business.